-Babies breathe to fill their lungs with air.
+Babies breathe to move air in and out of the body.
 The lungs move oxygen from the air into the blood through tiny sacs called alveoli.
 The body needs oxygen to stay alive.

 Some babies are born with lungs that don't work well.
 One problem is called hypoxic respiratory failure, or HRF.
-It means that the baby isn't getting enough oxygen into the blood.
+As a result, the baby is not getting enough oxygen into the blood.